 How to Make Sweet and Sour Cabbage Rolls

-- Cover the pot with lid and lace in the oven and bake the sweet and sour cabbage rolls for about 50-60 minutes, until meat is cooked through and rolls are tender.
+Step 9.
+Cover the pot with lid and place in the oven and bake at 350 degrees Fahrenheit for about 50-60 minutes, until the meat is cooked through and rolls are tender.

 Cooking Tips